Life in Technicolor II

 "Life in Technicolor II" (stylised as "Life in Technicolor ii") is a song by British rock band Coldplay released as the first single from the Prospekt's March EP.
 It is the full-vocal version of the instrumental track "Life in Technicolor", from the band's fourth studio album, Viva la Vida or Death and All His Friends.
 The songs starts with a loop consisting of a santoor accompanied by tabla-like percussion.
 The loop is then repeated through the verses and part of the chorus.

 A promotional CD single was released in December 2008 while the 7-inch vinyl and digital download came out on 2 February 2009.
-While the promotional CD includes two different edits of the song ("Radio edit" & "Prospekt's March Version"), the vinyl includes a previously unreleased and unheard track called "The Goldrush", one of the few Coldplay songs featuring lead vocals by drummer Will Champion.
+While the promotional CD includes two different edits of the song ("Radio edit" and "Prospekt's March Version"), the vinyl includes a previously unreleased and unheard track called "The Goldrush"; it is one of the few Coldplay songs featuring lead vocals by drummer Will Champion.
 The track was nominated for Best Rock Performance by a Duo or Group with Vocal and Best Music Video at the 52nd Annual Grammy Awards.